What is the Eternal Nature of God the Father? Explained

 What Does Eternal Mean?

-When we talk about the eternal nature of God the Father, we mean that He has always existed and will always exist.
-He is not bound by time as we are.
 Psalm 90:2 says, “Before the mountains were brought forth, or ever You had formed the earth and the world, even from everlasting to everlasting, You are God.”
 This verse tells us that God has always been and always will be.

 The Father’s Eternal Nature in Scripture